CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/udf-manager.md

 #### Prerequisites

 Choose a base document (one of the bold ones above), for example, **Sales Order**.
-Add a UDF to "Marketing Documents->Rows" in SAP Business One (click [here](/docs/processforce/administrator-guide/udfs) to find out more about working with UDFs).
+Add a UDF to "Marketing Documents->Rows" in SAP Business One.

 ![UDF choosing](./media/udf-choosing.webp)